Domino-Blockchain/domichain/docs/src/cli/install-solana-cli-tools.md

 ```

 - After a successful install, `solana-install update` may be used to easily
-  update the Solana software to a newer version at any time.
+  update the Domichain software to a newer version at any time.

 ---